ritikjain1/QsideCapstone25/Reproducibility.md

 # Qside's Reproducibility Documentation

-This document provides a comprehensive guide to reproducing each figure (mainly Tableau sheets) included in our project, detailing the steps,I code, and tools used.
+This document provides a comprehensive guide to reproducing each figure (mainly Tableau sheets) included in our project, detailing the steps, code, and tools used.
 We include instruction files that outline how each Tableau sheet was generated.
 Our documentation covers key aspects of the project, starting with the creation of a **toy dataset**, including a